aksj98/Julia_Guide/README.md

 CONTRIBUTING.md: This file contains guidelines for contributing to the Julia repository, including information on how to submit issues and pull requests, how to write good commit messages, and more.

+## contrib
+The contrib folder in the Julia repository is used to store code for optional packages that are not part of the Julia standard library.
+These packages are developed and maintained by the Julia community, and they provide additional functionality that is not included in the base distribution of Julia.

+The contrib folder is organized into subfolders, each of which contains the source code for a specific package.
+The packages in the contrib folder can be installed by users using the Julia package manager.

+It's worth noting that not all optional packages for Julia are stored in the contrib folder.
+Some packages are hosted on external websites or version control systems, and they may be installed using the Julia package manager by specifying the URL or repository location.

+## deps
+The deps folder in the Julia repository is used to store source code and build scripts for external dependencies that are required by Julia.
+These dependencies are typically libraries written in other programming languages (such as C or Fortran) that provide functionality that is used by Julia.

+The deps folder is organized into subfolders, each of which contains the source code and build scripts for a specific dependency.
+The build scripts in the deps folder are used to build the dependencies from source when Julia is built or installed.

+It's worth noting that the deps folder is not used to store the compiled binary versions of the dependencies.
+Instead, the compiled binaries are stored in the usr folder, which is located at the root of the Julia repository.
+The usr folder is used to store compiled binaries and other resources that are included in the Julia distribution.

+## doc
+The doc folder in the Julia repository is used to store documentation for the Julia programming language and its standard library.
+This documentation includes user guides, API reference documentation, and other resources that are intended to help users learn how to use Julia and its various features.

+The doc folder is organized into subfolders, each of which contains documentation for a specific area of functionality.
+The documentation is written in a simple markup language called Markdown, which can be easily converted to HTML or other formats for display on the web or in other applications.

+The Julia documentation is built using the Documenter package, which is a tool for generating documentation from source code and other documentation sources.
+The Documenter configuration files and templates are also stored in the doc folder.